felix-hilden/sphinx-codeautolink/docs/src/index.rst

    ]

 That's it!
 Now your code examples are linked.
-For ways of concatenating multiple examples and setting default import statements among other things, have a look at the :ref:`reference` documentation.
+For ways of concatenating examples, setting default import statements, or customising link style among other things, have a look at the :ref:`reference` documentation.

 sphinx-codeautolink elsewhere: